Table of Contents

-It is important to understand market to book value ratio when it is less than 1 and greater than 1.
-If we simply analyse, it can reflect undervaluation when it is less than 1 and overvaluation when it is greater than 1.
+It is important to understand the market to book value ratio when it is less than 1 and greater than 1.
+If we simply analyze, it can reflect undervaluation when it is less than 1 and overvaluation when it is greater than 1.

 M/B Ratio Less Than 1:

 If we drill down deep, a ratio less than 1 means the market does not even perceive value equals to book value.
 In a not so good investment scenario, an investor could smell some problem with the company.
 He may think that the value of assets presented in the balance sheet may not be realizable in the open market in case of liquidation.
 Say, in case of liquidation, selling off the assets will not realize value equals to book value of the company.